prg007/CSCI389-hw0/README.md

 # CSCI389-hw0 PRASUN
-Homework file for CSCI 389
+Homework file for CSCI 389 for Prasun.

 ## PART 1